 The Ed.M. is a year-long intensive program for students who wish to study a particular field in education, acquire a general theoretical background for understanding past and future field experiences, or develop skills for use in professional work in education.
+Prior to arriving on campus, all students are invited to participate in “How People Learn,” an online course with an on-campus component addressing the foundations of learning and human development.
 The Graduate School of Education offers 13 different programs, including:

 Educating self-directed individuals who are interested in fashioning their own arts-related courses of study.